 Sprague Creek is a small campground located on the northeast shore of Lake McDonald, just off Going-to-the-Sun Road.
 Towed units and RVs exceeding 21 feet are not permitted in this campground.
 The campground is located within trees, providing shade during warm summers.
 Some sites near the shore have unobstructed views of Lake McDonald.

-The campground is small with 25 campsites.
-The sites are best suited for tent campers; although trailers and RVs with a total vehicle combination under 21 feet or less are allowed.
+The campground is small with 21 reservable campsites in close proximity.
+The sites are best suited for small-footprint tent campers; although small RVs under 21 feet are allowed.
+No towed units of any size or generators are allowed.
 Potable water is accessible in the campground, and restroom facilities have flush toilets and sinks with running water.

-RV's exceeding 21 feet are not permitted.
+RV's exceeding 21 feet (6.4 m) are not permitted.
 Towed units are not allowed.

 Generator use is prohibited at all times in this campground.